tw4l/brunnhilde/README.md

   filename : Name of csv file to create

 optional arguments:
-  -h, --help : show this help message and exit
-  -d, --diskimage : Use disk image instead of dir as input
-  --hfs : Use for raw disk images of HFS disks
+  -h, --help           show this help message and exit -b, --bulkextractor  Run Bulk Extractor on source -d, --diskimage      Use disk image instead of dir as input --hfs                Use for raw disk images of HFS disks -n, --noclam         Skip ClamScan Virus Check
-  -r, --removefiles : Delete 'carved_files' directory when done
+  -r, --removefiles    Delete 'carved_files' directory when done

 For file paths containing spaces in directory names, enclose the entire path in '' or "" quotes.